-If the manager who made the initial enquiries is not implicated in any way, they will normally be the Investigating Officer.
+If the manager who made the initial enquiries is not implicated in any way, they will normally be appointed as the Investigating Officer.
 If the manager has been implicated in any way, or if there are any other factors to be considered, an alternative Investigating Officer should be appointed.
 There may be instances where, due to the involvement of a whole department, the investigation should be conducted by an investigating team from outside the department.
-Advice should be sought from Human Resources to determine if this is necessary.
+Advice should be sought from the Human Resources Support and Advice Unit on telephone number: 0141 278 2700 to determine if this is necessary.

 There may be other considerations to bear in mind according to the circumstances of the case.
-For example the Fraud Liaison Officer should be notified immediately if fraud is suspected, specialist advisor's for Children or Vulnerable Adults where abuse is suspected and the Police, where criminal offences are suspected notification under the terms of the Adult Support and Protection (Scotland Act) 2007 to the Council Social Work Department in the case of alleged assault and to the Police where criminal offences are suspected.
+For example the Fraud Liaison Officer should be notified immediately if fraud is suspected on telephone number: 0141 201 4879, specialist advisor's for Children where abuse is suspected on telephone number: 0141 451 6605; Police Scotland, where criminal offences are suspected; notification under the terms of the Adult Support and Protection (Scotland Act) 2007 to the appropriate Council Social Work Department in the case of alleged assault and to the Police where criminal offences are suspected.

 Investigations should be concluded as soon as possible within a 4 week period, and where possible, the Investigating Officer should be given appropriate time to enable them to complete their report within the timescale.

 It is recognised, however, that in very serious and complex cases, the 4 week timescale may be exceeded.
-In such circumstances, the Senior Manager, the employee and their trade union representative should be kept informed by the Investigating Officer of progress and reasons for potential delays.
+In such circumstances, the Commissioning Manager, the employee and their representative should be kept informed by the Investigating Officer of progress and reasons for potential delays.

-Investigatory Interviews will be conducted by the Investigating Officer supported by another manager or HR, as necessary.
+Investigatory interviews will be conducted by the Investigating Officer supported by a Human Resources Representative.

-The Investigating officer will write to the employee who is being investigated, and provide them with a summary of the allegation against them, and invite them to attend an Investigatory Hearing, giving details of the time, date and location of the meeting, and advising them of their right to be accompanied or represented.
+The Investigating officer will write to the employee who is subject to investigation, and provide them with a summary of the allegation against them, and invite them to attend an investigatory interview, giving details of the time, date and location of the meeting, and advising of their right to be accompanied at such meetings by a Trade Union/Professional Organisation Representative or a colleague, friend or relative not acting in a legal capacity.
 The investigation invite letter should be sent to the employee at least 5 working days prior to the date of the investigation meeting.
 If the employee does not attend as requested, a subsequent letter should be sent outlining the responsibilities of the employee to attend the interview in line with the Disciplinary Policy.

 The Investigating Officer will write to the witnesses advising them of their role and what is required of them at the investigatory stage.
-The letter will invite them to attend an Investigatory Interview, giving details of the time, date and location of the meeting, and advising them of their right to be accompanied or represented.
+The letter will invite them to attend an Investigatory interview, giving details of the time, date and location of the meeting, and advising them of their right to be accompanied at such meetings by a Trade Union/Professional Organisation Representative or a colleague, friend or relative not acting in a legal capacity.
 The investigation invite letter should be sent to witnesses at least 5 working days prior to the date of the investigation meeting.
+Frequently Asked Questions for those requested to attend investigation meetings are available on HR Connect Policy Pages.

 The following provides a checklist to help managers prepare for the investigation.

-Strategy - Plan a clear strategy for the investigations, including a timescale, and sequence of interviews.
+Strategy - Plan a clear strategy for the investigation, including a timescale, and sequence of interviews.

 Purpose - Take time to consider the point of the interviews and what you are investigating.
 Clarify precisely the nature of the complaint/allegation, and plan questions in relation to each specific point.